oceanprotocol/ocean.py/README_ocean-lib-developers.md

 ## 3. Copy & compile contracts

 Outcomes:
+- a freshly-created `oceanbrownie/` project directory.
-- `.sol` files from other repos in a freshly-created `contracts/` subdirectory with imports tweaked as needed.
+- `.sol` files from other repos in `oceanbrownie/contracts/` with imports tweaked as needed.
 - `.abi` files, compiled from the `.sol` with brownie
 - ready for easy debugging via `brownie console`